 All batteries, however, have a life-cycle and when you notice a decreased ability to provide lasting charges this means your battery’s life is coming to an end.
 However, we have the following advice to maximise the life of your electric scooter battery:

 Don’t fully deplete the charge from the battery; keep it topped up to at around 90% and prevent overcharging from KERS (the scooter’s Kinetic Energy Recovery System, which converts your forward momentum to battery charge under breaking).
 For the longest lifespan, research shows it’s best to store your scooter at around 90% charge.

 Most Li-Batteries have a lifecycle of 500-1000 charge cycles.
 A charge cycle involves taking the battery from 100%-0%-100% full.
 Keeping it topped up reduces the number of full cycles.

 The daily operating temperature of the scooter will have an effect on its life.
 Extreme conditions outside of the manufacturers specifications may cause battery health to suffer adversely.

-We highly recommend using only the charger that was supplied with the scooter or an official replacement.
+We highly recommend using only the official charger that was supplied with your scooter.
 Electric scooters’ batteries can be different in size and type, therefore, using chargers or electric starters from other scooters, older chargers or other types of charger may lead to overcharging, undercharging or improper charging.
 This could then lead to lasting damage to your e-scooter or even worse it could mean that your scooter won't start at all.

 Looking after everything else!